How to Organize your Fridge Like a Pro

 Fridge Organization Tip #5: Labels Matter

-Mimic grocery stores and put labels front and center.
+Mimic grocery stores and turn jars and bottles so that the labels are front and center.

 It’s just easier to find things when you can see the label!